iliketurtles14/ter-repo/README.md

 ## Dependencies

+The Escapists on Steam with all DLC: https://store.steampowered.com/app/298630/The_Escapists

 .NET 6.0 Desktop Runtime, .NET 6.0 Runtime, and ASP.NET Core Runtime 6.0

 These can be found here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0